WojtekKamilowski/CI_PP5_HSBS/README.md

 Check Our Profiles on with links to Pinterest, YouTube & Facebook.
 Explore Our Website links to Books & Blog.
 Contact with contact details and link to the contact page.
-Footer is responsive: the sections are displayed verticaly for mobile screens.
+Footer is responsive: the sections are displayed vertically for mobile screens.
 User stories covered: 13, 14, 19, 20.

 ![Features](docs/features/footer.png)